freepress/internet2016/_posts/single/2016-02-19-spring-report.md

 ISPs and their friends in Congress are trying to overturn the FCC's strong Net Neutrality rules.
 Lawmakers need to do whatever it takes to safeguard the free and open Internet.</p>

 <p><strong><h3>What's Ahead</h3></strong></p>
-In the months ahead we'll hit the campaign trail in Massachusetts, New York, Pennsylvania, Virginia and other states — and keep elevating Internet issues in the presidential race.</p>
+In the months ahead we'll hit the campaign trail in Massachusetts, Michigan, New York, Pennsylvania, Virginia and other states — and keep elevating Internet issues in the presidential race.</p>

 <p>Millions of open Internet advocates expect our elected leaders to fight for our rights to connect and communicate.
 Our Internet 2016 campaign aims to ensure they do just that.</p>